prjctimg/prjctimg/README.md

 #### Interests 🧠 include:

-- Color theory 🧪
+- Bots 🤖
 - Algorithmic art 🎨
 - Technical writing 🖋️
-- DevOps 🤖
+- Shell scripting 📜

-- A bit of shell scripting
+And a lot of other things I didn't care to mention....

 > I don't believe in reinventing the wheel nor indulging in complexity.
 >